-To rock the vehicle back and forth to get out of snow, ice, or sand without damaging the transmission, see If the Vehicle Is Stuck $\Leftrightarrow$ 173.
+At low vehicle speeds, R (Reverse) can be used to rock the vehicle back and forth to get out of snow, ice, or sand without damaging the transmission.
+See If the Vehicle Is Stuck ⇒ 208.

 N: In this position, the engine does not connect with the wheels.
 To restart the engine when the vehicle is already moving, use N (Neutral) only.